hallard/RadioHead/README.md

 Voila!
 3 modules are seen, now let's try listenning packets with PI Lora [Gateway][12].

-My setup is another Raspberry PI with [RFM95 868MHZ LoRasPI][10] shield running rf95_client sample and some [ULPnode][6] prototypes always running with on board RFM69 configured as Group ID 69 on 433MHz.
+My setup has another Raspberry Pi with [RFM95 868MHZ LoRasPI][10] shield running `rf95_client` sample and some [ULPnode][6] prototypes always running with on board RFM69 configured as Group ID 69 on 433MHz.
 I don't have a Lora 433MHz sender running so we won't receive anything on this one.

 ```shell